 A: 11 Languages, Other than English there are 10 more regional languages available for the NEET exam.

-Catch us on Instagram, Facebook, YouTube, X and Google News
+Catch us on Instagram, Facebook, YouTube, and X

 Please mail me the detail explanation of what I have to do to get through MBBS seat of management quota in low fees.